Verrasundet

 Verrasundet is a fjord in Trøndelag county, Norway.
-The 22 km long fjord branches off of the northern part of the vast Trondheimsfjorden in the municipalities of Indre Fosen, Steinkjer, and Inderøy.
+The 22 km long fjord branches off of the northern part of the vast Trondheimsfjorden in Indre Fosen Municipality, Steinkjer Municipality, and Inderøy Municipality.
 It extends from Beitstadfjorden to the village of Verrabotn.
 The fjord is a maximum of 2 km wide, but at Trongsundet, the fjord is barely 200 m wide.